 Walter sees the beef business as an exciting playing field with tremendous strides being made in the scientific research arenas.
 Feed conversion and longevity are subjects that Walter has a great deal of interest in and as a former banker, he is well aware that these are two of the largest cost components of producing beef.
 He hopes the American Angus Association will work with private researchers and universities to address these subjects taking into consideration the environmental differences in each region of the country.

 The Angus Association has the cattle industry's most sophisticated data base.
 But Walter believes there is a positive bias towards new generations of genetics in the Association's software, similar to that which existed in the dairy industry's software.
-He believes the Association's embracing DNA technology along with actual performance data is key long term to providing more accurate information and projections.
+He believes the Association's embracing DNA technology along with actual performance data is key long term to providing even more accurate information and projections.

-Low input (maternal) cattle with more moderate numbers focusing on $W and $EN, feed efficiency and longevity are typically much more profitable in the hot and humid environments and the grasslands of the country.
+Maternal Trait (Low Input) cattle with more moderate numbers focusing on $W and $EN, feed efficiency and longevity are typically much more profitable in the hot and humid environments and the grasslands of the country.

 In addition show cattle will focus less on terminal or carcass traits and more on phenotype, muscle and longer hair.
 In essence one type does not fit all cattlemen in all parts of the country.